+Jason Smith’s research after he joined Ceramic Speed has become the Intellectual Property of the company.
 A few proprietary test results have been shared with the media.
-E.g. – Ceramic Speed released some of its test results to CyclingTips as above and in 2019:
+Ceramic Speed released some of its test results to CyclingTips as above and in 2019:

 Ceramic Speed was willing to share some of its recent and typically-secret data about which chains perform best with the UFO V2 race treatment process.
 The process for applying the secret-formula wax-based submersion lubricant (after a multi-stage cleaning process) is the same across all chain models, and so it provides a clear and precise indication of the most efficient chains.CyclingTips, 2019, Finding the Best Bicycle Chain

 Arguably the FF tests and the article influenced the founders of businesses that manufactured and sold paraffin bicycle chain lubricants, including the founders of Molten Speed Wax.